redd096/UnityUtilities/README.md

     - User can access it from Tools > redd096 > CSV Importer
     - Download CSV open a window where user can put a CSV link and a folder where to download it
-        - DataPath and PersistentDataPath are buttons to automatically set the a folder path b.2.
-DownloadCsv is the button to download it b.3.
-Is possible to keep in memory more files at time with the Add Element button and the dropdown to the left
+        - DataPath and PersistentDataPath are buttons to automatically set the a folder path
+        - DownloadCsv is the button to download it
+        - Is possible to keep in memory more files at time with the Add Element button and the dropdown to the left
-  c.
-CSV Reader open a window where user can parse and read a downloaded CSV
+    - CSV Reader open a window where user can parse and read a downloaded CSV
 - Example contains ExampleSimpleCsvImporterAndReader, a script where user can read how to use CSVimporter.cs
-  a.
-User can access it from Tools > redd096 > CSV Importer > Examples
+    - User can access it from Tools > redd096 > CSV Importer > Examples
-  b.
-Inside the script there are 3 functions: just download a CSV, Create an example ScriptableObject from a downloaded csv, Download and Create ScriptableObject in one call
+    - Inside the script there are 3 functions: just download a CSV, Create an example ScriptableObject from a downloaded csv, Download and Create ScriptableObject in one call
-  c.
-In "example scriptable object with helper" region, there is a way to use helpers to create ScriptableObjects instead of create a for cycle every time
+    - In "example scriptable object with helper" region, there is a way to use helpers to create ScriptableObjects instead of create a for cycle every time
-  d.
-In "example update (not create) prefabs with helper" region, there is a way to update prefabs with helpers
+    - In "example update (not create) prefabs with helper" region, there is a way to update prefabs with helpers

 DialogueSystem:
 - for now just some helpers I made for PixelCrushers DialogueSystem